 The City of Martinsburg will be able to abate eligible violations and bill the property owner for costs incurred.
-As a result of this, there will be more liens to record and monitor.
+As a result of this, there are more liens to record and monitor.
 This should result in an increase in the number of liens paid off, which will reduce the City's unpaid burden for correcting eligible violations.

 #3.
 Initiative: Disposition of City property without auction.
-ORDINANCE NO. 2014-22 Category of Issues Addressed (check all that apply) X ☐ Organization X☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $X\square$ or a plan amendment $\square$ ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A SUCCESSES - In the space below, please provide a brief narrative highlightin the implementation of this initiative and any metrics used to track performa • The City has not utilized this initiative, to date.
-This initiative will be development opportunities are presented to the City or initiated by the Cour community.
-LESSONS LEARNED - In the space below, please provide a brief narrative hiduring implementation of this revenue initiative that would benefit other me N/A
+ORDINANCE NO. 2014-22 Was this non-tax initiative a part of your original plan application $\mathbf{x}\square$ or a plan amendment $\square$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? $\mathbf{x}\Box$ Yes $\Box$ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+The City has not utilized this Initiative, to date.
+This initiative will be utilized when economic development opportunities are presented to the City or initiated by the City for the betterment of our community.
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+N/A

 #4.
 Initiative: Entry into contracts with other jurisdictions by resolution.
-ORDINANCE NO. 2014-23 Category of Issues Addressed (check all that apply) X □ Organization X □ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application X□ or a plan amendment □?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
-December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s) N/A SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+ORDINANCE NO. 2014-23 Was this non-tax initiative a part of your original plan application x□ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
+December 18, 2014 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 The City presently has contracts / agreements with other state and local jurisdictions by ordinance.
-In 2017 the City approved two (2) Resolutions to enter into contracts with other Governmental Agencies: A. Berkeley County Board of Education - School Resource Officer B. Intergovernmental Agreement between City of Martinsburg and City of Charles Town for Charles Town to purchase a belt press.
-C. Intergovernmental Agreement between City of Martinsburg and Berkeley County EMS for the City of Martinsburg to lease an ambulance.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+In 2019 the City approved the following Resolutions to enter into contracts with other Governmental Agencies: A. Berkeley County Board of Education - School Resource Officer B. Agreement with United Sates Air Force for reimbursement C. Agreement to donate two (2) police vehicles to Morgan County LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 N/A